- Why Asian Studies?

 Upon successful completion of ASIAN 396, students may petition a department advisor to use the credit towards an Asian Studies major.
 ASIAN 396 credit is not permitted towards an Asian Languages and Cultures minor or an Asian Studies minor.
 Students are not permitted to retro-actively receive credit for an internship that has already been completed.

 The Career Center is another great resource for LSA students looking to explore internship opportunities.
 Their website offers information on internship openings, job fairs and events, and The Public Service Intern Program.
 For students who are unsure about where to begin, the Career Center offers tools on how to start your research.
-Check out these tips on how to begin.
 The Center is also available for in-person appointments for career advising and counseling.
-Current students may call the Information Desk at (734) 764-7460.